nozalr/files_texteditor/README.md

  - Syntax checking
  - Responsive design (optimised on mobile and desktop)

+## Fork motivation (Group4Layers)

+Group4Layers® organization uses Emacs and Vim keybindings in many applications, and therefore, Nextcloud should provide a simple editor with these features.

+Also, we usually customize Vim with `jk` to escape from `insert` mode, although others use `kj` for the same purpose.
+This extension should modify the Vim configuration by default.

+Group4Layers doesn't want to force anyone to use a specific editor keybindings.
+Every member can establish its own personal configuration (editor keybindings).

+### Workflow

+Administrator can set the default editor keybindings (normal, vim or emacs).

+Every member can set its own editor keybindings (normal, vim or emacs).

+When a member is loading a file with the `files_texteditor`, it queries the personal settings and establish the editor keybindings accordingly.

+### Contributions

+Feel free to establish new settings or features.
+You can contribute with a PR or open an issue with your bugs/requests.
+We encourage you to add more features.

+Possible contributions:

+- translations for other languages (currently `es`, apart from english).
+- allow custom mimetypes/modes mapping for the editor (`org-mode` or custom modes).
+- create a save button for those that want to `save` manually but `ctrl-s` is overwritten by the keybindings.
+- create a mode switching select button, to manually establish the mode for the editor at runtime.
+- when another user is editing a file, open the same file in read-only / viewer mode.
+- ...

 ## Install
 Simply copy the `files_texteditor` folder into the `apps` directory and enable the app within the Nextcloud settings.